top of page

 Gold forms natural alloys with other metals like copper and palladium, and mineral inclusions such as in pyrite.
 On Earth, gold is found in rock ores of the Precambrian time on.
 In natural state gold usually has silver content of 8-10%.
 Electrum is more than 20% silver.

 Black sands like those of Iceland are famous for harboring gold.
 Placer deposits are often found near black sands.
 Black sand indicates mineral rich deposits, not always gold.
-Due to superheated volcanic activity gems such as sapphire, ruby and garnet sometime form.
+Due to superheated volcanic activity gems such as sapphire, ruby and garnet sometimes form.

 Resistant to most acids, gold dissolves in aqua regia (a mixture of nitric acid and hydrochloric acid).
 Nitric acid alone won't affect gold, though it destroys silver and other metals.